-PASSED AND ADOPTED by the Council of the City of Scottsdale, Maricopa County, Arizona this \\\\\ day of \\\\\, 2022.

-CITY OF SCOTTSDALE. an Arizona municipal corporation

-By: Ben Lane, City Clerk

-By:\\\\\ David D. Ortega, Mayor

-Sherry R. Scott, City Attorney By: Joe Padilla, Deputy City Attorney
+PASSED AND ADOPTED by the Council Arizona this day of, 2022. of the City of Scottsdale, Maricopa County, ATTEST: CITY OF SCOTTSDALE, an Arizona municipal corporation By: Ben Lane, City Clerk By: David D. Ortega, Mayor APPROVED AS TO FORM: OFFICE OF THE CITY ATTORNEY Sherry R. Scott, City Attorney By: Joe Padilla, Deputy City Attorney

+ATTACHMENT #3